mrismanaziz/Reforestation/README.md

-## I bought shoes from a drug dealer once.
-I don't know what he laced them with, but I was tripping all day.
+## I adopted my dog from a blacksmith.
+As soon as we got home he made a bolt for the door.